dedale-fet/deep_segmentation_for_taxiing/README.md

 # deep_segmentation_for_taxiing

-This is the source code implementation for deep segmentation for taxiing assistance purposes.
+This is the source code implementation of deep segmentation for taxiing assistance purposes.

 ___